sergin4/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 Settings are Fields that the user cannot connect using Property Workflow,  they are displayed for every Graph Element:

 * In the **Graph** : Between the Title and the property Container in the Graph.
-* In the **Inspector** : When a node is selected, the inspector can display additional, advanced settings.
+* In the **Inspector** : When a node is selected, the Inspector can display additional, advanced settings.

 > Changing a setting's value will request a graph recompilation